der-Pinguin-M/baby_rev/README.md

 .text:000000000000150E                 movzx   eax, byte ptr [rax+rdx]
 .text:0000000000001512                 test    al, al .text:0000000000001514                 jnz     short loc_14C3
-    ; [...] the end of the code will be tackled in the next and final part :) :)
+    ; [...] the end of the code will be tackled in the next and final part
 ```

-First of all, we can see that input[var_4] (with var_4 initialized at 0 in the first remember) is compared with 0.
-It's our input (which is a string).
-This looks like a while which loops on every characters of our input until we reach the '\0' ending char.
+First of all, we observe that input[var_4] (with var_4 initialized at 0 earlier) is compared with 0.
+This refers to our input (which is a string).
+This looks like a while loop which iterates on every characters of our input until the null terminator ('\0') is encountered.

-Until then , we iterate on loc_14C3.
+Until then, the loop continues at loc_14C3.
-In loc_14C3, we can see first that we store the in the char var_5 the value input[var_4]
+At loc_14C3, we first see that we store the value input[var_4] in the variable var_5.

-Then, something interesting happens, we load it in rax and do a test al, al and then look at the SF flag.
+Then, an interesting operation happens, the value is loaded in rax and the instruction test al, al is executed.
+We then check the SF flag.
 The sign flag is set to the value of the MSB of al. What makes this interesting is that in this context, where we manipulate ascii characters, we have every reason to think we are dealing with unsigned char.
-As an assembly newbie, I found it interesting to see this use of the sign flag to do comparisons with 127 instead of a simple sign comparison.
+As an assembly beginner, I found this use of the sign flag interesting.
+Il enables us do comparisons 127 (and not an usual sign check).

-If we have indeed a char which ascii representation is above 127, then we will increment our index at loc_14FE and then do another iteration of the loop.
+If we have a char whose ascii representation is above 127, then we will increment the index var_4 (at loc_14FE), leading to another loop iteration.

 Else, we are going to encrypt this char with this code : input[var_4] = remap[var_5];
+Then we increment the value of the index (at loc_14FE).

 Hence, we know the equivalent C code for this part is going to be :